caredotcom/lesswatcher/README.md

   (Its location depends on your system, on OSX it might be e.g. /usr/local/share/npm/lib/node_modules.)
   (NOTE on Windows 7, try "C:\Users\<username>\AppData\Roaming\npm\node_modules", without "lib")

+4. (Optional but recommended) install nvm to run multiple versions:
+  // Get NVM:
+    **git clone git://github.com/creationix/nvm.git ~/.nvm**

+  // Source nvm.sh to enable it:
+  // Tip: I put this line in my .zshrc profile so it's loaded automatically
+    **. ~/.nvm/nvm.sh**

+  // Install node versions (anything besides 0.8 is optional):
+    **nvm install 0.8**
+    nvm install 0.10

+  // Use 0.8:
+    **nvm use 0.8**

+  // ... and optionally make it the default:
+    **nvm alias default 0.8****

-4. Get LESS:
+5. Get LESS:
   Install the official **less** package globally
     **npm install -g less**
   (This will make the "lessc" executable available on your system.)

 ###Install lesswatcher globally:
-5. Install lesswatcher globally:
+6. Install lesswatcher globally:

     **npm install -g lesswatcher**

 ###Test installation
-6. See if it worked!
+7. See if it worked!
 Just cd to your project's web-app directory (i.e. the parent of /less and /css) and type:

     **lesswatcher --help**

 ###Optional Configuration:
-7. Optionally create a **lesswatcher-config.json** file to override the default settings.
+8. Optionally create a **lesswatcher-config.json** file to override the default settings.
 (See Configuration section for details.)

 That's it!
 Now, editing .less files will trigger lessc on all less files under your CSS_DIR's directory (with console logging in the terminal window).